ItsNvrrrrrrrrrr/Ninja-zsh/DO NOT README.md

-move uninstall --> /home
+move uninstall.sh --> /home
-move reinstall --> /home
+move reinstall.sh --> /home
-.zshrc --> /home (chage the old .zshrc) firs step : mkdir Oninon nd : mv /path/to/install.sh /home/username/Oninon and now just run install.sh in Oninon folder
+.zshrc --> /home (chage the old .zshrc) firs step : mkdir Oninon (creat file in this and move to bin) nd : mv /path/to/install.sh /home/username/Oninon and now just run install.sh

 INSTALL.SH ONLY RUN WITH APT IF YOU USING PACMAN(ARCH LINUX) PLEAS INSTALL APT